WildernessLabs/Meadow.TensorFlow/Source/Driver/readme.md

 ## Installation

-You can install the library from Visual Studio using the NuGet Package Manager or from the command line using the .NET CLI:
+You can install the library from within Visual studio using the the NuGet Package Manager or from the command line using the .NET CLI:

 `dotnet add package Meadow.Foundation.RTLiteForMicrocontrollers`
 ## How to Contribute

 - **Found a bug?** [Report an issue](https://github.com/WildernessLabs/Meadow_Issues/issues)
 - Have a **feature idea or driver request?** [Open a new feature request](https://github.com/WildernessLabs/Meadow_Issues/issues)
-- Want to **contribute code?** Fork the [Meadow.Foundation](https://github.com/WildernessLabs/Meadow.Foundation) repository and submit a pull request against the `develop` branch
+- Want to **contribute code?** Fork the [Meadow.TensorFlow](https://github.com/WildernessLabs/Meadow.TensorFlow) repository and submit a pull request against the `develop` branch

 ## Need Help?